Honest Chicken COVID-19 Policy

 CPR should only be administered by a trained and certified first aider.
 It will be at the discretion of the first aide if they administer CPR to any guest of employees.

 Staff have been made aware that Police and Local Authorities have the powers to enforce requirements in relation to social distancing.
-They may instruct customers to disperse, leave an area, issues a fixed penalty notices or take further enforcement action.
+They may instruct customers to disperse, leave an area, issue fixed penalty notices or take further enforcement action.

-Staff are aware that they may have to ask guest or staff to remove face coverings, if the police ask for identification purposes.
+Staff are aware that they may have to ask guests or staff to remove face coverings, if the police ask for identification purposes.